vvgomes/blog/_posts/2016-09-20-better-reducers.md

 ## Conclusion

-Redux is so useful not only because it is so simple and concise but also because it is based on strong Functional Programming concepts.
+Redux is great not only because it is so simple and concise but also because it is based on strong Functional Programming concepts.
 Additionally, Maybes, Eithers, Validations and other containers from [Folktale](http://folktalejs.org/) are very handy in a diversity of situations, but specially useful when it comes to [functional error handling](http://robotlolita.me/2013/12/08/a-monad-in-practicality-first-class-failures.html).
 The reducer example is just a small demonstration on how well the Redux idea fits well with other FP based libs.
 For a complete and more detailed example take a look at my Redux + Folktale + Ramda [Todo App](https://github.com/vvgomes/redux-todo/).